Reece-elder/QAA-M4-Sep22/code/docker/006-network/index.md

 `touch Dockerfile nginx.conf`  Add contents of files

 Running our code but assigning it to a network
-`docker run -d -p 5500:5500 --name webapp task1 --network custom-network`
+`docker run -d --network custom-network -p 5500:5500 --name webapp task1 `

 Create and run our Dockerfile for nginx image

-Run our nginx container and assign it to the network `docker run -d -p 80:80 --name network-proxy3 network-proxy2 --network custom-network`
+Run our nginx container and assign it to the network `docker run -d --network custom-network -p 80:80 --name network-proxy3 network-proxy2 `